Firnschnee/dual-model-mcp/README.md

 Sometimes I witnessed, that an AI encounters a problem and is stuck with a certain perspective.

 ## The Solution
-A MCP Server that queries both Sonnet 4.5 and GPT-5.1 and gives you two answers with differenr perspectives.
+A MCP Server that queries both Sonnet 4.5 and GPT-5.1 and gives you two answers with different perspectives.

 ## Features
 - ⚡ Parallel queries of both models